In addition to their essential functions in the adult testicle, CS plays a fundamental role during the development of the testicle.

-If you look closely, a large number of mitochondria and lipid drops are visible outside the nucleus, throughout the cytoplasm.
+If you look closely, many mitochondria and lipid drops are visible outside the nucleus, throughout the cytoplasm.

-The basement membrane on which all Sertoli cells rest is visible, as is a narrow myofibroblasts that contract rhythmically.
+The basement membrane on which all Sertoli cells rest is visible, as are narrow myofibroblasts that contract rhythmically.

-The Sertoli cells are connected to each other with binding complexes near the basement membrane, these complexes divide the tubular epithelium into baseline and adluminal comparisons.
+The Sertoli cells are connected with binding complexes near the basement membrane; these complexes divide the tubular epithelium into baseline and adluminal comparisons.

-The basal compartment contains diploid spermatogonia, which rest on the basement membrane.
+The basal compartment contains diploid spermatogonia, which rests on the basement membrane.

-The “firm union” as a barrier to the testes in the blood prevents the sperm from entering the bloodstream or into the lymphatic systems.
+The “firm union” as a barrier to the testes in the blood prevents the sperm from entering the bloodstream or lymphatic systems.

-This is important because the immune system would produce antibodies against the antigens in the membrane of the monoploid sperm, which would lead to an autoimmune orchitis and, therefore, to sterility.
+This is important because the immune system would produce antibodies against the antigens in the membrane of the monoploid sperm, which would lead to autoimmune orchitis and, therefore, sterility.

 Like all epithelial cells, Sertoli cells are avascular.